peteqian/mathjax-sre/README.md

 # Accessible TeX to SVG Converter

 A TypeScript tool that converts TeX mathematical equations to accessible SVG with speech descriptions using MathJax and Speech Rule Engine.
+For exploration purposes only.

 ## Features